Toddler

 A prepared environment

-Our bright and sunny toddler classrooms are specially designed for your child between the ages of 15 and 36 months.
-It is a world scaled down to your child’s size where they can paint, cook, water the garden, sing songs with friends and work with materials that develop fine and gross motor coordination.
+Our bright and sunny toddler classrooms are specially designed for your child between the ages of 15 and 36 months at our Montessori school.
+It is a world scaled down to your child’s size where they can paint, cook, water the garden, sing songs with friends, and work with materials that develop fine and gross motor coordination.

 Where so many early childhood programs are chaotic and overwhelming, parents are often surprised to see the peaceful tone of a Montessori toddler classroom.
 The organization of materials and orderliness of the shelves create a calm atmosphere and provide less distractions.
 Your toddler will learn to develop their control of movement, fine motor skills, care of self, and concentration; all tools for learning in this classroom and beyond.